CableHell: Closure

 At 10:34pm on March 16, 2009, the site was taken offline by its owner without advance notice or explanation.
 At that time it had 387,625 posts, and 34,332 registered members.

 On February 23, 2010, Cable Forum announced the closure of Cable Hell by its domain owner, and its acquisition by Cable Forum, with the old Cable Hell Domain now redirecting to the Cable Forum site.
 The former Cable Hell moderating team began encouraging Cable Hell members to join a new 'temporary' site on Facebook.
 In a statement, Cable Forum said it wished to encourage Cable Hell members to become members of Cable Forum.

-The CableHell team members later re-launched a forum as Interhell, however, that forum has had an database error message on it for a few years now.
+The CableHell team members later re-launched a forum as Interhell, however, that forum has had a database error message on it for a few years now.